SCOPE OF THIS CHAPTER

 Governors must also make arrangements to ensure that parents and professionals know how to contact the establishment if they have any concerns or complaints about a child's care.

 4.2 Remand to Local Authority Accommodation

-Where a child is remanded to Local Authority accommodation, the designated Local Authority is responsible for identifying a suitable placement.
-For as long as they remain Looked After, these children are entitled to the same Care Planning and review processes as other Looked After Children.
+Where a child is remanded to local authority accommodation, the designated local authority is responsible for identifying a suitable placement.
+For as long as they remain Looked After, these children are entitled to the same Care Planning and review processes as other Children in Care.

 4.3 Remand to Youth Detention Accommodation (YDA)